50 Strategic Interview Questions to Ask Candidates in 2025

 Pay close attention to a candidate’s responses during the interview, looking for signs of:

-By observing the candidate’s body language, tone of voice, and candidate’s answer to questions, you can evaluate the candidate’s ability in terms of self-awareness, candidate’s problem solving skills, and capacity to address real-life scenarios.
+By observing the candidate’s body language, tone of voice, and candidate’s responses to questions, you can evaluate the candidate’s ability in terms of self-awareness, problem-solving skills, and capacity to address real-life scenarios.

 Avoiding Common Interview Mistakes